 Before you can begin outlining, you need to have a sense of what you will argue in the essay.
 From your analysis and close readings of primary and/or secondary sources you should have notes, ideas, and possible quotes to cite as evidence.
-Let's say you are writing about the 1999 important element in the race.
+Let's say you are writing about the 1999 Republican Primary and you want to prove that each candidate's financial resources were the most important element in the race.
 At this point, your notes probably lack much coherent order.
 Most likely, your ideas are still in the order in which they occurred to you; your notes and possible quotes probably still adhere to the chronology of the sources you've examined.
 Your goal is to rearrange your ideas, notes, and quotes-the raw material of your essay-into an order that best supports your argument, not the arguments you've read in other people's works.
 To do this, you have to group your notes into categories and then arrange these categories in a logical order.